 Elders are suppose to demonstrate the mind of Christ and set a godly example for God’s flock by serving selflessly like the Lord.

 Telling someone who is in need to give 10% of their income (to an organization) does not serve them in any way, shape, or form.
-But rather, it serves the organization and sometimes leadership.
+But rather, it serves the organization and leaders who financially benefit from it.

 Some of these organizations are well-off.
-Yet they feel comfortable telling single parents, widows, college students, and poor families to “pay their tithe” and forgo paying their bills.
+Yet they feel comfortable telling single parents, widows, college students, financially stressed middle class families, and poor families to “pay their tithe” first and forgo paying their bills.
 This is selfish and the exact opposite of serving like Christ.

-4. Telling people to “keep tithing and trust God” oppresses the poor.
+4. Telling people to “keep tithing and trust God to provide” oppresses the poor.